 Author has written 3 stories for Naruto, Harry Potter, and Assassin's Creed.

 Just so you know, my stories will be primarily based off the Harry Potter and Naruto Universes, though I will certainly venture into others should the inspiration strike me.
+At the moment, I am currently dabbling into the Assassin's Creed, One Piece, Bleach, Avengers, Lord of the Rings, and Warcraft Universes, but only in certain elements.
+If anyone needs to contact me, feel free to PM me.
+I usually check my inbox at least once or twice a week.

-Disclaimer: Any posted story on this website or any other that is based off another author's creation is, obviously, fanfiction and, as such, is not being used for any purposes like profit, marketing, etc., except for my own entertainment and creative imagination.
+Disclaimer: Any story posted on this website or any other that is based off another author's creation is, obviously, fanfiction and, as such, is not being used for any purposes like profit, marketing, etc., except for my own entertainment and creative imagination.

 How to Write a Quality Story